Rico-febrian/untitled-ecommerce-data-platform/README.md

 Hello, welcome to my learning logs!

-It's been a while since my last update.

-In this project, I built an end-to-end data pipeline that captures changes from a transactional database using CDC, streams the data through a Bronze, Silver, and Gold lakehouse architecture, and delivers analytics via a Metabase dashboard.
-The entire workflow is orchestrated with Airflow and runs fully in Docker.
+In this project, I explored how to build an end-to-end data pipeline that captures changes from a transactional database using CDC (Change Data Capture), and processes them through a lakehouse architecture (Bronze, Silver, Gold).

-I hope you find something useful and can learn from this repository!
+The pipeline streams data in near real-time, transforms it step by step, and delivers it for analytics through a Metabase dashboard.
+Everything is orchestrated with Airflow and runs fully in Docker.

+I built this project to better understand how modern data platforms handle streaming data and incremental processing.

 ### Pipeline Flow

+Here’s how the data moves through the system:

-- Capture database changes in real time using Debezium CDC
+- Capture database changes in real time using Debezium (CDC)
 - Stream events through Redpanda (Kafka-compatible broker)
-- Store raw data in MinIO as Delta Lake tables (Bronze)
+- Store raw data in MinIO as Delta Lake tables (**Bronze layer**)
-- Clean and decode data with Spark (Silver)
+- Clean and decode data using Spark (**Silver layer**)
-- Transform into a star schema using dbt-DuckDB (Gold)
+- Transform into a star schema using dbt + DuckDB (**Gold layer**)

 ### Analytics & Monitoring

-- Visualize data in Metabase dashboard
+- Visualize data in a Metabase dashboard
 - Schedule and monitor pipelines using Airflow
-- Validate data quality with dbt tests
+- Validate data quality using dbt tests

 &nbsp;